|

 techniques rarely used in the ring, ( jumping

-kicks / flying elbows etc ) but self-defence methods
+kicks / flying elbows etc ), but Self-Defence

-too, where one not only counters an attack but
+methods too, where someone not only counters an

-takes the opponent to the floor and follow this
+attack but also takes their opponent to the floor

 Sken's Instructors could then spread the knowledge